1942–1944 musicians' strike

-The strike did not affect musicians performing on live radio shows, in concerts, or, after October 27, 1943, on special recordings made by the record companies for V-Discs for distribution to the armed forces fighting World War II, because V-Discs were not available to the general public.
+The strike did not affect musicians performing on live radio shows, in concerts, or, after October 27, 1943, on special recordings made by the record companies for V-Discs for distribution to the armed forces fighting World War II, because V-Discs were not available for sale to the general public.
 However, the union did frequently threaten to withdraw musicians from the radio networks to punish individual network affiliates who were deemed "unfair" for violating the union's policy on recording network shows for repeat broadcasts.

 The strike had a major impact on the American musical scene.
 At the time, union bands dominated popular music; after the strike, and partly as a result of it, the big bands began to decline and vocalists began to dominate popular music.

 Background to the strike

 Petrillo had long publicly maintained that recording companies should pay royalties.
 As head of the Chicago local chapter of the union in 1937 he had organized a strike there.
 Petrillo was elected president of the American Federation of Musicians in 1940.